chrisammon3000/dspy-neo4j-knowledge-graph/README.md

 ## Description
 Model entities and relationships and build a Knowledge Graph using DSPy, Neo4j, and OpenAI's GPT-4.
 When given a paragraph or block of text, the app uses the DSPy library and OpenAI's GPT-4 to extract entities and relationships and generate a Cypher statement which is run in Neo4j to create the Knowledge Graph.

+### Optimized Schema Context
+The current graph schema is passed to the model as a list of nodes, relationships and properties in the context of the prompt.
+This allows the model to use elements from the existing schema and make connections between existing entities and relationships.

 ## Quick Start
 1. Clone the repository.
 2. Create a [Python virtual environment](#python-virtual-environment) and install the required packages.